stlbucket/supanuxtbucket/apps/docs/credentials-flow.md

 // Here is where we will get user session info from anywhere:  redis, our current database, useSupabaseUser(), etc...
 // Currently, we use the appState.loggedIn flag in conjunction with supabase session
-//   --  if loggedIn, and there is a supabase we expect a supabase session, setting to 'INVALID SESSION' if it does not exist
+//   --  if loggedIn, and there is a supabase token, we expect a supabase session, setting to 'INVALID SESSION' if it does not exist
 //   --  if !loggedIn, we are anon
 //
 // NOTE: https://github.com/nuxt-modules/supabase/issues/246
-// The logic here may not change
-// But the supabase cookie is present even after logging out
+// This issue may have some relevance
 //

 import { serverSupabaseClient } from '#supabase/server'